MicrosoftDocs/win32/desktop-src/DirectShow/step-2--add-a-menu-command-to-grab-a-poster-frame.md

 ---
-Description: 'Step 2: Add a Menu Command to Grab a Poster Frame' ms.assetid: 9a0f807b-5543-41d4-ad2a-030a4346131c
+description: 'Step 2: Add a Menu Command to Grab a Poster Frame' ms.assetid: 9a0f807b-5543-41d4-ad2a-030a4346131c
 title: 'Step 2: Add a Menu Command to Grab a Poster Frame' ms.topic: article